-(a) Maintenance Area, Studio, and Workshop Inventory Procedure:
+1. Maintenance Areas, Studios, and Workshops Inventory Procedure:

-All chemicals and mixtures that are considered hazardous (corrosive, acutely toxic, reproductive toxins, flammable, etc.) and therefore require an SDS be kept on hand in accordance with OSHA (29 CFR 1910) must be included in the chemical inventory for that location.
+All chemicals and mixtures that are considered hazardous (corrosive, acutely toxic, reproductive toxins, flammable, etc.) and therefore require an MSDS be kept on hand in accordance with OSHA (29 CFR 1910) must be included in the chemical inventory for that location.
 Any chemical that has a National Fire Protection Association (NFPA) hazard rating of 2 or higher in any category must be included in the chemical inventory.